Florent1711/holbertonschool-web_back_end/ES6_basic/README.md

 7-getBudgetObject.js - Notice how the keys and the variable names are the same?
 Modify the following function’s budget object to simply use the object property value shorthand syntax instead.

+8-getBudgetCurrentYear.js - Rewrite the getBudgetForCurrentYear function to use ES6 computed property names on the budget object